 Lesson learned: give newbies a chance to ask you any open questions about how to participate in the community.
 This gives you an opportunity to encourage and guide.
 When users might veer off course, you’ve already established rapport and respect, and a friendly reminder is often all that’s needed to get them on the right track.
 As a bonus, should questions in their domain surface later, you’ll also know who you can call on to contribute!

-Are you struggling with bad behavior in your community?
+Are you struggling to encourage good behavior in your community?
 Comment here and share what has worked for you (or what hasn’t worked).
-Next up, how to design a community experience that promotes healthy interaction and growth…

 Photo Credit: shenamt